 The very first thing you should automate in sales are repeated, routine actions like activity recording and call data.
 When properly integrated with Salesforce, sales dialer applications can record what calls are placed, to who, when, and the outcome to your CRM.
+When layered with a sales cadence tool, the outcome becomes even more powerful.
 The automation of these basic activities not only alleviates the amount of administrative work each rep performs, it guarantees that all data will be complete and accurate within Salesforce.

 Automate High-Priority Lead Notifications

 When it comes to inbound leads, response time is absolutely critical.
 Corporate spending on advertising has sold to over $22 billion per year, and it’s up to sales teams to recapture every penny.
 Speed alone is the most critical component of connecting with any inbound lead submitted on your site.
 In fact, one study found that if it takes longer than 5 minutes to contact a lead, the likelihood of reaching them plummets 100x.

 Therefore, you need to automate your inbound lead response so your reps can be as fast as possible.
 The key is not automate the actual connection, as a standard email may actually turn off the prospect.
 Instead automate the path to a response.
 Reps should immediately be notified when a new lead is captured, and the automation should show them contextual data around what the lead saw, notes they provided, and how to get in touch with them so they can call as soon as possible.

 Reps should not spend time scavenging the internet for essential lead information before every call, nor should they waste time dialing the wrong numbers or emailing incorrect addresses.
 The right sales application will automate lead data enrichment and CRM cleanup and save valuable time from both an admin and outreach perspective.